shahriar-rahman/Web-Scraping-Audible-Using-Selenium-Webdriver/README.md

-# Web Scraping Audible using Selenium Webdriver
+# Web Scraping Audible using Selenium Webdrivers

 An automated data scraping script for Amazon products based on a user search, which would parse the sites using the concepts of Pagination to extract the product information and store it inside the memory.